-This course offers students seeking careers in education the opportunity to develop - continued on the following page grade-appropriate curricular and pedagogical strategies for teaching history, under the joint supervision of education and history faculty members, while providing the opportunity to exchange such strategies with classmates in a shared seminar setting.
+This course offers students seeking careers in education the opportunity to develop grade-appropriate curricular and pedagogical strategies for teaching history, under the joint supervision of education and history faculty members, while providing the opportunity to exchange such strategies with classmates in a shared seminar setting.
 Prerequisite: One 300-level history course completed and admission to the education program.
 Offered on availability and consent fall or spring.